 Organisations may only apply once every 12 months.

-Please see our section on grants deadlines for details of our quarterly deadlines.
+Please see our section on grants deadlines for details of our deadlines.

 Who do we support?

-The programme tends to support organisations that work in the most disadvantaged neighbourhoods in the North East of England, or organisations that support otherwise disadvantaged people, particularly those that support the following priority groups:
+The programme supports organisations in the North East of England in the counties of Northumberland, Tyne and Wear, Durham and Teesside that work in the most disadvantaged neighbourhoods or organisations that support otherwise disadvantaged people, particularly those that support the following priority groups: